 And as if in a hand, to emphasise the 180° non-symmetry:

-And also the current draft of the back of all the cards:
+The back of all the cards:

 |Main index||Top||About author|